 Kurt F. Mueller is vice president of sales in the consumer products sales (CPS) division at Hormel Foods Corporation.

-With 33 years of experience at Hormel Foods, Mueller developed his marketing expertise through working in various sales and marketing capacities at the company.
+With over 30 years of experience at Hormel Foods, Mueller developed his marketing expertise through working in various sales and marketing capacities at the company.
 He joined Hormel Foods in the Refrigerated Foods meat products division in 1979 in Shreveport, La., and later advanced to other sales positions in San Antonio and Austin, Texas.
 In 1983, Mueller relocated to the Corporate Office (Austin, Minn.) as a brand manager for products such as Hormel® Black Label® bacon and fresh pork.
 Five years later, Mueller returned to sales to manage a territory covering Wisconsin, Illinois and western Indiana.
 In 1991, he was promoted to marketing director for Dubuque Foods, a wholly owned subsidiary of Hormel Foods.

 After four years with Dubuque Foods, Mueller returned to the Corporate Office to manage a newly formed logistics and customer service department in the Refrigerated Foods division.
 A year later, he advanced to lead another newly formed department as director of pork sales and marketing.
 He was appointed a vice president in 1999 and advanced to senior vice president, business planning, CPS, in 2004.
 He has held his current position since 2012.